Spearfinger: Death of Spearfinger

 The Cherokee called a great council, including Tomotley, Tenase, Setico, and Chota towns, which were haunted by the liver eater.
 The medicine man, adawehis, explained the Spearfinger's deception and how to attract her.
 They knew about her finger because they saw her dancing on "ledges of Sanigilagi".
 They just did not know how to kill her, but the medicine man said they might get lucky.
 Following advice of the medicine man, the people set a trap for Spearfinger by digging a pit and covering it with brush.
 They made a fire with green saplings, which made a vast amount of smoke rise into the air.
 Spearfinger saw the smoke from Chilhowee Mountain and ran to the village, crushing the ground as she walked.
 She approached hiding her right hand with a blanket.

 When they saw her as an old woman, the hunter hesitated thinking she was one of their own or from a neighboring village.
 She called to them for help as she walked, but the medicine man knew her trick.
 He threw his spear first, which broke into pieces when it hit her.
 The rest of the hunters began to attack, seeing through her disguise.
 Her skin deflected the arrows.

 Spearfinger revealed her covered hand, ran towards the men, and fell into their pit.
 She was unharmed, though, by the stakes, and "swatted at the arrows as though they were irksome gnats."
-When she fell into the pit, she slashed her finger in every direction trying to catch someone and taunted them with her song about eating livers.
+Finding herself trapped in the pit, she slashed her finger in every direction trying to catch someone and taunted them with her song about eating livers.